 Employees are a business’s greatest asset.
 Reliable workers will keep operations running smoothly and make every effort to excel in their designated role.
 Not only that, but employees know the inner workings of an organization better than anyone.
 Thus, they can drastically support marketing and recruitment efforts that will transform any intranet-based engagement strategy.

 Creating a culture of employee-centric content is a crucial technique for increasing engagement within a business.
 Happy employees are more inclined to share and interact with company-related content promoting internal events, such as team-building days.
 This lets colleagues provide a snapshot into their work environment with a flair of individuality and personality.
-Generating and promoting employee-centric content is a fantastic supplement to any internal communication strategy and can support a business in many different ways.
+Generating and promoting employee engagement ideas is a fantastic supplement to any internal communication strategy and can support a business in many different ways.

 What is employee-centric content?